 Enabling LDAP authentication

 Cloudera Data Visualization by default uses local account (basic) authentication, where users must be created manually through the UI using the default admin user.
-This authentication method can be supplemented to also enable LDAP authentication so that corporate credentials can be used to login to Cloudera Machine Learning (CML) Data Visualization.
+This authentication method can be supplemented to also enable LDAP authentication so that corporate credentials can be used to login to Cloudera Machine Learning Data Visualization.

 Prepare your installation by collecting the values of the following LDAP configuration parameters: